uarizona-2022spring-phys105a/02/README.md

 ### What you have to do

-The body of the assignment is in `quadratic.py`, so you should go carefully over that file, paying attention to the TODO items.
+The body of the assignment is in `quadratic_explained.py`, so you should go carefully over that file, paying attention to the TODO items.
+We extracted the code from `quadratic_explained.py` to `quadratic.py`.
+You can read the explanations in the former and complete the second, or work directly on the first one (if you do so, your script is going to be called with `./quadratic_explained.py`).

 The code defines four functions `quadraticN`, most of which incomplete.
 You will need to complete the missing statements.
 In doing this, you should run your